m-mdy-m/VfyJS/doc/DataValidation.doc.md

 # ConfigPhone

-### hasPhone
+## hasPhone

-The `hasPhone` function in vfyjs is a powerful utility crafted for thorough validation and detailed analysis of phone numbers.
+The `hasPhone` function in vfyjs is a powerful utility designed for comprehensive validation and detailed analysis of phone numbers.
 It offers insights into the origin, type (landline or mobile), and service availability of the provided phone number.

-#### Parameters
+### Parameters

 - `code`: The country code of the phone number.
 - `phoneNumber`: The phone number to be validated.

 ### Explanation

 The `hasPhone` function serves the dual purpose of validating and extracting comprehensive information about phone numbers.
 It rigorously verifies the input phone number against the specified country code, furnishing an exhaustive result object.
-This object contains crucial data points including the continent, country, ISO code, validation status, presence of duplicate codes, service availability, and phone type (landline or mobile).
+This object contains crucial data points, including the continent, country, ISO code, validation status, presence of duplicate codes, service availability, and phone type (landline or mobile).

+### Output Explanation

+- **continent**: The continent where the country associated with the phone number is located.
+- **country**: The country associated with the phone number.
+In some cases, this may be an array if the phone number is valid for multiple countries.
+- **code**: The country code of the phone number.
+- **isoCode**: The ISO 3166-1 alpha-2 country code(s) associated with the phone number.
+- **phone**: The phone number being validated.
+- **hasCode**: Indicates whether the provided country code exists.
+- **isValid**: Indicates whether the phone number is valid according to the specified country code.
+- **isDuplicateCode**: Indicates whether the country code is associated with multiple countries.
+- **mobile**: Indicates whether the phone number is a mobile number.
+- **service**: Indicates whether the phone number service is available.
+- **landline**: Indicates whether the phone number is a landline number.
+- **tollFree**: Indicates whether the phone number is a toll-free number (if applicable).

-#### Examples
+### Examples

-### Example 1: Validating and Extracting Information for an Iranian Mobile Number
+#### Example 1: Validating and Extracting Information for an Iranian Mobile Number

 ```javascript
 const { hasPhone } = require("vfyjs");